spine-tools/SpineOpt.jl/docs/src/implementation_details/how_does_the_model_update_itself.md

 To simplify things, let's say the nodal balance constraint in SpineOpt has the following form:

 ```
-sum of inflows minus sum of outflows into the node during time t == node's demand at time t,
+sum of flows entering the node - sum of flows leaving the node == node's demand
-for each t in the current window
+(for each t in the current window)
 ```

 You would expect the rhs of this constraint to be 5 for the first window, and 10 for the second window.